Azure/azure-quickstart-templates/node-mongodb-high-availability/README.md

 Please do not use a question mark in the adminUsername and/or the adminPassword.

 Navigate to /opt and run sudo nodejs app.js.
 Open a browser with the public IP of the MyUbuntuVM machine from the Azure portal, on port 8080.
-You should get a JSON file with 3 tasks.
+You should get a JSON response with 3 tasks.

 The template expects the following parameters: